 Are there extensions to the general liability policy?

 Yes.
-As of January 2012, one extension is for auto coverage of vehicles used for club purposes but either rented or who's use is effectively donated by a volunteer (e.g. a volunteer using their own car for club purposes).
+As of January 2012, one extension is for auto coverage of vehicles that are used for club purposes but are either rented or whose use is effectively donated by a volunteer (e.g. a volunteer using their own car for club purposes).
 This type of coverage is known as Hired and Non-owned auto liability coverage.
 This insurance is excess over the individual's personal auto insurance, and coverage does not extend to damages to a vehicle or to bodily injury to volunteer drivers or their passengers.
 Also, it does not cover transporting anyone to or from an event.

 Are there any exclusions in the general liability policy?

 Most activities connected to orienteering events are covered, but there are exclusions for fireworks, mold/fungus damage, and assault and battery.